TheJeeZed/TheCraftPlusPlus/README.md

 - None

 # Conrtibuting
 If you feel like Contributing to our mod, there are many ways to do so.
-Check CONTRIBUTING.MD
+Look at [here](CONTRIBUTING.md)

 # Development
 [**luhcartimods**](https://github.com/luhcartimods) Lead Dev/Textures <br>